-We walked back to his chambers.
+Schwille and I walked back to his chambers.
 He had a television turned on and said there had apparently been some problems in Atlanta.
 On the TV was a picture of what appeared to be a large ferry boat which had capsized close to the shore.
 The water had just begun to go over the side of the boat and all the crew members (about fifteen) jumped from the boat into the water.
-Finally the boat went all the way under the water.
+Finally, the boat went all the way under the water.
 I was unsure if the boat was the incident in Atlanta he had mentioned or if the incident was something else.

-A picture came on the television showing some boys exercising.
+A picture came on the television showing boys exercising.
 Some were doing back flips.
 They ran and flipped into the air.

 Dream Epics Home Page

 Copyright 2021 by email@example.com